Skip to content

 )

-You can define how arbitrary data is generated by utilizing the arbitrary annotation in your schema definitions.
+You can customize how arbitrary data is generated using the arbitrary annotation in schema definitions.

 1